Does Cytomel Help with Weight Loss? Dosing guide + How to use it

-If you can get your Doctor to test your free T3 levels and show that they are quite low most physicians are willing to add in T3 hormone, but that isn't true of every doctor.
+If you can get your Doctor to test your free T3 levels and show that they are quite low most physicians are willing to add in T3 hormone.

 If you can promote T4 to T3 conversion then you will necessarily reduce T4 to reverse T3 conversion.

 By reducing T4 substrate and "forcing" your T4 to convert to T3 you are effectively lowering the reservoir of T4 that is capable of converting to reverse T3.

 This has a great impact on your body and your symptoms.

 The higher your free T3 the more active your thyroid hormone is, the lower your reverse T3 and the higher your metabolism will be.

 The lower your free T3 and the higher your reverse T3 the slower your metabolism will be and the more likely you will be to experience symptoms of hypothyroidism.

 I've included some Case studies from my practice of patients who have used Cytomel, Liothyronine, and T3 to help with weight loss.

 I've found that up to 60% of patients that come to see me need T3 in some form (either Cytomel, Liothyronine or SR T3).

 If you are taking some other form of thyroid hormone (levothyroxine, Synthroid or even forms of NDT) and you aren't getting improvement in your symptoms or you aren't noticing weight loss then improving your T3 levels might help.